 Do not support the structure with the appliance or the flue system.

 Take care when installing the appliance.
 Careless handling and use of tools can damage the finish and/or area.

-Choose top exit and fit flue collar to suit installation.
+Choose top or rear flue exit and fit flue collar to suit installation.
 Seal with fire cement.

 Flue Options - Top